Retinopathy of Prematurity

 Babies who are at risk for ROP undergo screening eye exams by a trained pediatric ophthalmologist or retina specialist.
 This exam involves dilating the pupils with eye drops and then looking directly at the retina with an instrument called an indirect ophthalmoscope.
 An eyelid speculum holds the eyelids open and another instrument is used to position the eye.
 Anesthetic eye drops are often used to numb the surface of the eye and increase the baby's comfort during the exam.
 For eyes that are developing normally or have mild ROP, exams will usually take place every 2 weeks until development finishes normally.
 Eyes that have more worrisome disease will be evaluated more often to see if they will require treatment.

 How is ROP treated?

-For severe ROP with a high risk for retinal detachment, a laser treatment can be performed by the ophthalmologist to stop the disease progress.
+For severe ROP with a high risk for retinal detachment, a laser treatment can be performed by the ophthalmologist to stop the disease progression.
 The laser is applied to the undeveloped peripheral retina in order to save the remaining developed retina.
 The laser treatment takes longer than screening exams and will usually be done under anesthesia or sedation.
 In most cases the laser treatment is successful and the ROP disease subsides.
-However, in a few severe cases the disease may progress to retinal detachment even despite a well done laser treatment.
+However, in a few severe cases, the disease may progress to retinal detachment even despite a well-done laser treatment.

 Importance of long-term follow-up